What is UK Cloud?

 To upload a file, first click on the relevant folder.
 Files cannot be uploaded directly to the landing page (as indicated at 13).
 Then:

-Important: Although we do our best to keep the data in these tools reasonably secure, you must not post incriminating material of any kind here.
+Important: Although we do our best to keep the data in these tools reasonably secure, you must not post directly incriminating material here.
 By doing so you risk the authorities taking down the server, which would upset our communications severely.
 Not only would you risk your own arrest, but the arrest of the system administrators.

 To delete a file, click on the three dots to the right of the file and select Delete File.